morganwu277/http-proxy-java/README.md

 tshark -w logs\nlog.pcap -i "Ethernet 6" -o "tls.keylog_file:logs/sslkeys.log"
 wireshark -r logs\nlog.pcap
 ```
 Please replace your interface "Ethernet 6" with the interface you are using for internet access.
-Also, please make sure you can storing your network capture into the file nlog.pcap which contains the encrypted traffic.
+Once you're done with capture with tshark, you can use wireshark to view the unencrypted nlog.pcap file.

 ## Packet Capture (in and out of browser)
 By default, chrome allows all encryption keys to be written to a file for debugging.
 You have to set the following environment variable: